World Band Radio Listening, News, Search, and Links ( Shortwave Listening, Shortwave News )

 Phil's Old Radios, also known as antiqueradio.org, is a comprehensive site with photos of and information about hundreds of collectible radio models, including Zenith TransOceanics.
 There are a few old TV photos, too.

-Wumpus´s Old Radio World Old Radio World is another good site for finding data about antique or discontinued receivers.
+Wumpus´s Old Radio World Old Radio World is another good site for finding data about antique or discontinued receivers-- in German.

-Drake Radio Virtual Museum, from Drake Products in Belgium tells Drake radios' history, from the 1958 R1-A to the present R8B, along with useful information on Drake radio modifications and fixes.
+R.L.
+Drake Virtual Museum, tells Drake radios' history, from the 1958 R1-A to the R8B, along with useful information on Drake radio modifications and fixes.

 The Sony 7600 Series Page provides detailed information about this series of fine radios, from the original ICF-7600(W) of 1978 up to the current ICF-SW7600GR.